chipster/chipster-openshift/k3s/README.md

  * How to handle PVCs?
 Setup a NFS share or Longhorn?
  * How to scale the cluster up and down?
  * How to scale Chipster inside the cluster?

+### Tool development

+[Building a new container image](build-image.md) from version control repository is a good way to ensure that all hosts in a Kubernetes cluster are running the same version and the history of all previous versions is stored.
+However, commits and builds are usually to slow for any interactive development work.
+There many ways to edit files faster:

+1. Open a shell with `kubectl exec` to the container and edit files directly in the container.
+2. Edit files on the host or on your laptop and copy files with with `kubectl cp` to the container.
+3. [Mount a directory of the host to the container](tool-development.md).
+Edit the files on the host or copy them from your laptop to the host.

+### Container images

+When running Chipster in containers, the program itself, tool scripts and operating system packages come from the container images.
+By default these images are pulled from public repositories.
+If you want to change anything in the images, you can [build your own](build-image.md).

 ### Uninstall Chipster